How to Run a Local LLM on Windows in 2026

 What you'll need (hardware & OS)

 - GPU VRAM matters most.
-Local LLMs are memory-hungry; enough VRAM prevents spillover into slower system RAM.
-A helpful rule of thumb: target ~1.2× the model’s on-disk size in available VRAM for smooth operation.
-If you only have 8–12 GB VRAM, choose 3B–7B models or use more aggressive quantization.
+Local LLMs are memory-hungry; enough VRAM prevents spillover into slower system RAM, which causes severe speed drops.
+A helpful rule of thumb: target ~1.2× to 1.4x the model's on-disk size in available VRAM, or use our Interactive VRAM Calculator to get exact numbers, ensuring enough headroom for both the model weights and the context window.
+If you only have 8–12 GB VRAM, choose 8B–15B, 4-bit quantized models.
+Surprisingly, this tier is now fully capable of running multimodal vision models as well.

 Quick picks by VRAM